You Come to My Senses

 "You Come to My Senses" is a song by American rock band Chicago.
 It was the third and final single from their seventeenth studio album Twenty 1.
 It was written by Billy Steinberg and Tom Kelly and features Jason Scheff on vocals.
 The song was produced by Ron Nevison and mixed by Humberto Gatica.
 "You Come to My Senses" peaked at No. 11 on the Billboard Adult Contemporary chart.
-It was their final single to be released on Reprise Records.